One-loop beta-functions of quartic enhanced tensor field theories: Conclusion

+For the model $+$, the enhanced $4$-point coupling $\lambda_+$ is marginal but without corrections; therefore it is a fixed point $\lam_+ = \theta$.
+Meanwhile, the ordinary $4$-point coupling $\lambda$ is relevant and therefore exponentially suppressed at large time $t= \log k/k_0$, where $k$ is momentum scale.
+This statement is true for all orders in perturbation theory.
+The 2-point coupling $Z_a$ and mass coupling have exponential behavior in $t$: they are suppressed in the UV and reach a constant.
+This is common for relevant operators.
+As a result, the current eTFT model $+$ behaves like an asymptotically safe model: one marginal direction $\lam_+ = \theta$ is kept fixed and there are three relevant operators $(\lam, \mu, Z_a)$ with dimensionless counterparts $(\widetilde \lam, \widetilde \mu, \widetilde Z_a)$ flowing to $(0,0,c\, \theta)$.
+This a one-dimensional line of fixed points that makes such a QFT interesting and special.

+Concerning the model $\times$, the $4$-point coupling $\lambda_\times$ is marginal with no corrections: it becomes constant at all orders of perturbation and a fixed point, $\lam_\times = \theta$.
+The second $4$-point coupling $\lambda$ is relevant but it is without corrections: it is exponentially suppressed towards the UV.
+On the other hand, the 2-point couplings, the mass and $Z_a$, are relevant and UV suppressed (they flow to 0).
+The last coupling $Z_{2a}$ is marginal and grows in its magnitude linearly in the scale $t$ with coefficient depending on $\lam_{\times}=\theta$.
+We obtain the UV-behavior the dimensionless couplings $(\widetilde \lam, \widetilde \mu, \widetilde Z_a, Z_{2a})$ leads us to $(0,0,0, \infty)$.
+This behavior is not common of ordinary QFT and TFT as it cannot be associated neither with asymptotic freedom nor with asymptotic safety.
+Finally, comparing the RG flow equations between the conventional models and these eTFT, $+$ or $\times$ models, shows drastic differences.
+In the present context, they are simple enough to exhibit explicit solutions.

-Furthermore, with the explicit forms of the running of the couplings at first order, together with the observation from the power counting theorems for each model that we obtained earlier in \cite{BenGeloun:2017xbd}, we are able to deduce the behaviors of $\beta$-functions of couplings to all orders in perturbation theory for both the models $+$ and $\times$, see Section \ref{sec:allloops+} and Section \ref{sec:allloopsx}.
-We will leave it in the future, to compute precisely the coefficients of all-loop order.
-The $\beta$-functions of these models seem simple enough that we should be able to resum at all orders in perturbation theory.
+With the explicit forms of the running of the couplings at first order, together with the close observations of the power counting theorems for each model, $+$ or $\times$, in \cite{BenGeloun:2017xbd}, we have deduced the generic form of the coupling $\beta$-functions at all orders of perturbation.
+The determination of the polynomial coefficients at all-loops will be left for future investigations.
+We conjecture that the systems could be explicitly integrated at arbitrary and given order.
+More generally, the amplitudes might be simple enough to be re-summed at all orders.
+Proving this property will require more work.